The page makes Montenegro readable for foreign pilots without hiding that paragliding is regulated aviation.

 Airspace cannot be reduced to one permanent paragraph.

-At first-step level, remember:
+At first-step level, keep the boundaries clear:

 - paraglider activity is framed around VFR daytime flying